Feyerabend/vm/parse/README.md

 It could be argued that traditional recursive decent parsers are close to combinator parsers.
 But there are some differences, such as the latter have very tight relationship with mathematics, and with functional languages.
-Traditional parsers rather have a more imperative and closeer relationship to the (von Neumann) machine.
+Traditional parsers rather have a more imperative and closer relationship to the (von Neumann) machine.

 First we take a look at simple combinator parsers that includes familiar